gmastro/mindgeektask/GUIDE.md

 #### Incosistencies

 You have to remember when the content is an object, when it is an array, when it is Eloquent Collection and when Support Collection.

-Thus, you have to have tinker for testing all the time, plus, restart it with every change
+Thus, you have to have `artisan tinker` for testing all the time, plus, restart it with every change.

 -----